mindis/snowplow.github.com/analytics/customer-analytics/joining-customer-data.md

 * Web analytics data might reveal how price sensitive a user is i.e. does their propensity to buy increase dramatically during promotions?
 * Web analytics data can be used to distinguish focused buyers (who come on a website looking for a specific product, and zoom in on it quickly) from those who are interested in browsing and then end up buying

-By integrating SnowPlow data with other customer data, it is possible learn additional things about your customers, and use that to drive your marketing and platform development decisions.
+By integrating Snowplow data with other customer data, it is possible learn additional things about your customers, and use that to drive your marketing and platform development decisions.

 Potential sources of customer data to integrate with: